 Day 6 - Baskunchak

-We'll set off on a long journey across the steppes and head to the salty waters of Lake Baskunchak, the very Soviet version of California's Salton Sea.
+We'll set off on a bumpy journey across the steppes and head to the salty waters of Lake Baskunchak, the very Soviet version of California's Salton Sea.

-We'll drive along the mighty Volga for most of the time, following the course of the old Soviet road connecting Astrakhan to Stalingrad and crossing a surreal and dystopian landscape of windswept steppes, Mad-Max settlements and industrial decay.
+We'll follow the course of the mighty Volga for most of the time, driving down the old Soviet road connecting Astrakhan to Stalingrad and crossing a surreal and dystopian landscape of windswept steppes, Mad-Max-style settlements and industrial decay.

-We’ll then move to the nearby military town of Akhtubinsk, once one of Soviet Union’s many closed cities and still home to a state flight testing center and military testing range.
+Finally we’ll visit the military town of Akhtubinsk, once one of Soviet Union’s many closed cities and still home to a military testing range.